Want to hear some good COVID-19 massage news? Massage Therapy with safety protocols is SAFE!

 - If you get cold, we still have table warmers, just let us know and we’ll turn them on

-- The table warmers are now underneath a fitted table cover for added protection
+- The table warmers are now underneath a fitted medical grade table cover that is easy to disinfect between clients

 - Again, we have swapped out our old fitted face cradle covers for pillowcases to allow clients an opportunity to take off their masks for a bit while face down (see above)